Quick Answer

 One-Breath Recap

 The Administrator investigates, subpoenas, makes rules, and issues cease-and-desist orders with or without a hearing, but only a court grants injunctions, imposes fines, orders restitution, or imprisons.
-Administrative actions (denial, suspension, revocation) demand both public interest and a listed ground; summary suspensions still owe a hearing within 15 days.
+Administrative actions (denial, suspension, revocation) demand both public interest and a listed ground; a summary suspension owes a hearing set within 15 days of a written request, and none if none is requested.
 Civil liability lets a defrauded buyer rescind, recovering price plus interest minus income, under a statute of limitations of the earlier of 3 years from sale or 2 years from discovery, with a 30-day rescission-offer window.
-Criminal penalties follow the 5-5-3 rule (referred out to prosecutors), and judicial review runs 60 days without an automatic stay.
+Criminal penalties follow the 5-5-3 rule (5-year statute of limitations, $5,000 fine, 3 years imprisonment) and are referred out to prosecutors, while judicial review runs 60 days without an automatic stay.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Remedies and Administrative Provisions unit for the complete lesson.
+Read the full Remedies and Administrative Provisions unit.